Eddie Blair (jazz musician): Ted Heath and jazz

 He stayed with Dankworth until the Spring of 1954, when he joined the Ted Heath Band, then at the peak of its popularity.
 He was in the band for its 1956 tour of the US, the first such tour by a British band.
-Also in the trumpet section at this time were Bobby Pratt, Duncan Campbell and Bert Ezard.
+Also in the trumpet section at this time were Bobby Pratt, Duncan Campbell and Bert Ezzard.
 Blair remained as a regular member of the Ted Heath Band until 1965.

 From then on Blair began building on his jazz credentials and developing his soloing, appearing at live gigs and recordings with bands led by Johnny Keating, Dave Lee and Stan Tracey.
 He can be heard on the Johnny Keating British Jazz and Swinging Scots LPs, issued in 1956 and 1957.
 He is also present on the Tubby Hayes release Blues at the Manor, 1959-60.
 Blair worked with Ronnie Scott's septet in 1962 and with Ken Moule.
 Simon Spillett believes his solo on the track 'Portrait of a Queen' (on Stan Tracey's Alice in Jazz Land, 1966) "might well be Blair’s best on record".
 He never fronted his own band.